steffenhartmeyer/lightdosimetry/README.md

 This repository is no longer maintained as the package development has been merged with the development of the LightLogR package, which can be found here: https://github.com/tscnlab/LightLogR

-All functions included in this package will be available in the LightLogR package, which enables import, processing and analysis pipelines for light-dosimetry data.
+All functions included in this package will be available in the LightLogR package, which offers handy importing, processing and analysis pipelines for light-dosimetry data all in one package.
 Please check it out!
 <br />
 <br />
 <br />